appcelerator-archive/appc.twilio/README.md

     connectors: {
       'appc.twilio': {
         skipModelNamespace: '<MANDATORY WITH DEFAULT VALUE = FALSE.
 MODEL WILL BE NAMESPACED WITH THE CONNECTOR NAME>',
-        modelNamespace: '<OPTIONAL.
-OVERRIDES THE DEFAULT NAMESPACE VALUE WHICH IS SET TO THE NAME OF THE CONNECTOR.>',
         sid: '<MANDATORY.
 YOUR TWILLIO ACCOUNT SID>',
         auth_token: '<MANDATORY.
 YOUR TWILLIO ACCOUNT TOKEN>',
         twilio_number: '<MANDATORY.
-YOUR TWILLIO ACCOUNT NUMBER>'
+YOUR TWILLIO ACCOUNT NUMBER>',
-      }
+        generateModels: '<OPTIONAL.
+ARRAY OF MODEL NAMES THAT WILL BE GENERATED.
+GENERATES ALL IF SKIPPED.>',
+        modelNamespace: '<OPTIONAL.
+OVERRIDES THE DEFAULT NAMESPACE VALUE WHICH IS SET TO THE NAME OF THE CONNECTOR.>' }
     }
 ```